diglossa/gita-sound-map/Readme.md

-# simple practical morph analyzer and samAsa parser for Sanskrit
+# text to speech processing for Sanskrit

 absolutely experimental !